Canadian Industries Limited

-Canadian Industries Limited, also known as C-I-L, is a Canadian chemicals manufacturer.
-Products include paints, fertilizers and pesticides, and explosives.
-It was formed in 1910 by the merger of five Canadian explosives companies.
-It was until recently a subsidiary of Imperial Chemical Industries until ICI was purchased by AkzoNobel.
+Canadian Industries Limited, and from 1980 C-I-L Inc., was a Canadian chemicals manufacturer.
+The company was founded in 1910 as Canadian Explosives Limited, and in 1927 changed its name to Canadian Industries Limited.
+At its inception, the company was owned jointly by Nobel Industries of Scotland and E. I. du Pont de Nemours and Company of Delaware.
+In 1926, Nobel merged with several other interests to become Imperial Chemical Industries, which retained the share in C-I-L. In 1954, the United States District Court for the Southern District of New York ruled that the cooperation agreement between Imperial and du Pont was unlawful.
+Consequently, C-I-L split its operations in two; half went to a newly incorporated C-I-L owned by Imperial, and half went to a new company called Du Pont of Canada Limited.

+Canadian Industries Limited was renamed C-I-L Inc. at the beginning of 1980.
+The next year, the company moved its headquarters from Montreal to Toronto.
+In April 1988, Imperial merged its Canadian arm, ICI Investments Canada Inc., with C-I-L. The merged company continued as C-I-L Inc. until May 1990, when it was renamed ICI Canada Inc. In 2008, Imperial Chemical was acquired by AkzoNobel.
+ICI Canada continued to exist until 9 January 2013, when the corporation was dissolved.
+That year, AkzoNobel sold its Canadian assets to PPG Industries, which continued the operations as PPG Architectural Coatings Canada Inc.

+The C-I-L brand remains in use in paints sold by PPG and in lawn and garden products manufactured by Premier Tech.

 History

 Hamilton Powder Company

 The oldest direct ancestor of what would become CIL originally started in 1862, then known as the Hamilton Powder Company.
 They were created to buy the assets of the former Canada Powder Company, which had formed in 1852.
 Their major product was black powder, used for blasting.
 In 1878 the company was purchased by Dr. Thomas C. Brainerd, a U.S. businessman in the black powder industry.
 In order to provide the massive amounts of explosives needed to build the Canadian Pacific Railway, a new dynamite factory was opened in McMasterville, Quebec.
 Other black powder plants were acquired in Quebec and the Maritimes and, in 1890, the company opened the first explosives plant in the far west, near Nanaimo, British Columbia.
 Another major ancestor was the Dominion Cartridge Company, started at Brownsburg, Quebec (just west of Montreal) in 1886 by Captain A. L. ("Gat") Howard, who introduced the Gatling gun into Canada and operated a battery of two of the new weapons during the Riel Rebellion.